 Insert the following paragraph after the 7th paragraph

-By using the discovery assistance feature described in 11.32.6, the SME of a multi-band capable device can trigger one of its MLME to start the discovery assistance procedure at its operating band upon reception of a multi-band discovery assistance request from another MLME of the same multi-band capable device.
+By using the discovery assistance feature described in 11.32.6, the SME of a multi-band capable device can trigger one of its MLME to start the discovery assistance procedure at its operating band upon reception of a multi-band discovery assistance request by an MLME of the same multi-band capable device.
 The multi-band discovery assistance request is an FST Setup Request frame including the DMG Discovery Assistance element.
-The SME of a multi-band capable device can trigger one of its MLME to start scanning at its operating band upon reception of a multi-band discovery assistance response from another MLME of the same multi-band capable device.
+The SME of a multi-band capable device can trigger one of its MLME to start scanning at its operating band upon reception of a multi-band discovery assistance response by an MLME of the same multi-band capable device.
 The multi-band discovery assistance response is an FST Setup Response frame including the DMG Discovery Assistance element.
 This enables multi-band capable devices to trigger the discovery assistance and scanning procedure on one band upon receiving the DMG Discovery Assistance element on another band.
 The multi-band discovery assistance procedure can be used to expedite the scanning procedure of a multi-band capable device that includes a DMG STA (see 11.32.1).